The Crime of Intimidating a Witness or Victim - PC 136.1

 The defendant's intent is clearly malicious – he is hoping to dissuade the witness to avoid being correctly found guilty of the assault he committed.

 He also made the call with the intent to cause the victim to fail to appear at court and testify.
-The defendant is guilty under Section 136.1.
+The defendant is guilty under Section 136.1 as it's a form of obstruction of justice.

 Conversely, in the same scenario, imagine that the defendant, who is rightly concerned that the victim's testimony will lead to his conviction at trial, expresses to a mutual acquaintance that he hopes the victim does not show up to trial.